quim0/WFA-GPU/README.md

 	-B, --band                          (int) Adaptative band: Wavefront band (highest and lower diagonal that will be initially computed).
 Use "auto" to use an automatically generated band according to other parameters.
 [System]
-	-c, --check                         Check: Check for alignment correctness -t, --threads-per-block             (int) Number of CUDA threads per alginment: Number of CUDA threads per block, each block computes one or multiple alignment
+	-c, --check                         Check: Check for alignment correctness -t, --threads-per-block             (int) Number of CUDA threads per alignment: Number of CUDA threads per block, each block computes one or multiple alignment
 	-w, --workers                       (int) GPU workers: Number of blocks ('workers') to be running on the GPU.
 ```